 Maintenance, Money, Maximum Brightness, and More!

-Here’s where LED really shines, so to speak.
+Here's where LED really shines, so to speak.
 LEDs require virtually no maintenance.
-The bulbs last so long they beat out all the competition in terms of longevity and so don’t need a replacement, unlike HPS.
-So less maintenance requires less money–you get the idea.
+The bulbs last so long they beat out all the competition in terms of longevity and so don't need a replacement for several thousands of hours, unlike HPS.
+So less maintenance requires less money—you get the idea.
 Plus, LEDs have a more accurate color reproduction.
-We’re sure you’ve been under HPS lights before, and they cast an unsightly yellow color over everything!
-That’s not exactly the most pretty of colors.
-Plus, LEDs are known for being “immediately on” in the industry, while HPS lights take about 10 minutes to warm up to full brightness.
+We're sure you've been under HPS lights before, and they cast an unsightly yellow color over everything!
+That's not exactly the most pretty of colors.

-We’ve only listed a smidge of benefits LED lights have over HPS!
-The benefits are heavy in comparison, and even better when you combine LED lights with solar panels.
-If you’re considering a switch or are convinced here of the superiority of LED lights, feel free to contact us for further information.
-We’re invested in the future of lights.
+We hope this was a revealing article!
+The benefits of LEDs are heavy in comparison to HPS lights, and even better when you combine them with solar panels.
+If you're considering a switch or are convinced here of the superiority of LED lights, feel free to contact us for further information.
+We're invested in getting the best possible lights to you.